Saving for College: Surveying Some Options

 529 Plans and Coverdell Education Savings Accounts Versus Custodial Accounts

-529 plans and ESAs give you much more control over how funds in an account are used, including the option to change beneficiaries if the need arises.
-The only limitation is that the funds must be used for education expenses in order to benefit from their preferential tax treatment.
+529 plans and ESAs give you much more control over how funds in an account are used, including the option to change beneficiaries.
+The only limitation is that the funds must be used for education expenses to benefit from their preferential tax treatment.

 Roth IRAs

 A tax-advantaged Roth IRA can be used as a combined retirement account and educational savings vehicle.
 This approach offers numerous benefits and some flexibility.
 Because your after-tax contributions grow tax-free, your account’s growth potential is maximized.
 You also can invest in a wider variety of assets than you would in a 529 account.
-Withdrawals from Roth accounts for qualified education expenses are allowed penalty free, but they will generally be included as income in determining financial aid eligibility.
+Withdrawals from Roth accounts for qualified education expenses are allowed penalty-free.
+However, they will generally be included as income in determining financial aid eligibility.

 A meaningful advantage of using a Roth IRA as part of your college savings approach is that if your child is fortunate enough to be awarded meaningful scholarship money, you can keep the amounts in your Roth account for your retirement.
-On the other hand, using your account to pay for qualified educational expenses can have a material adverse impact on your ability to stay on track for retirement.
+But using your account to pay for qualified educational expenses can hamper your ability to stay on track for retirement.
 The amount you can contribute to a Roth account on an annual basis is also limited.
 Income limitations may apply as well.

 Summary